slintab/twilio-flex-terraform/README.md

 0. Install Terraform and create a Twilio Flex account.
 1. Navigate to the terraform directory: `cd terraform/environments/dev`
 2. Initialize the terraform configuration: `terraform init`
 3. Import existing resources: when you create a Flex account, certain resources are automatically created for you.
-These are immutable and cannot be duplicated, and therefore need to imported into your terraform state.
+These are immutable and therefore need to be imported into your terraform state manually.

     - Start by importing your Taskrouter workspace, with the command:
     `terraform import module.routing twilio_taskrouter_workspaces_v1.flex <WORKSPACE_SID>`.